googlefonts/gf-docs/Spec/README.md

 ### Hinting

 Static fonts should be hinted using the latest version of [ttfautohint](https://www.freetype.org/ttfautohint/).
-If the results look poor on Windows browsers, it's better to release the fonts unhinted.
+If the results look poor on Windows browsers, it's better to release the fonts unhinted with GASP table set to "grayscale / symmetric smoothing" (0x000A) across the full PPEM range.
 Ttfautohint often struggles to hint display or handwritten typefaces.

 Once the fonts have been hinted, run the fonts through `gftools fix-hinting`.
 If the fonts are unhinted, run the fonts through `gftools fix-nonhinting`.